MercyTrigger/Project-Calculator/README.md

 # Project-Calculator

-This is final project of TOP foundation
+This is the final project of TOP foundation